C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Introduction

+Tip clearances should be large enough to limit rubbing in operation, while small enough to avoid excessive aerodynamic losses.
+Axial compressors are designed to operate at a defined tip clearance, which can vary across the stages of a given compressor.
+The "cold clearance" is specified during manufacturing and build processes, and can be measured in stationary conditions.
+This differs from the clearance during operation, which is traditionally referred to as "hot clearance" or "running clearance".
+Due to thermal expansion and centrifugal effect, the hot clearance can be significantly smaller than the cold clearance.
+The cold clearance values are specified by a target value and a tolerance range, which is set by gas turbine manufacturers based on experience as a trade-off between excessive rubbing on the casing during operation and minimizing tip leakage losses.
+The cold clearance can therefore vary within the tolerance range specified, and so does the hot clearance compared to the ideal value assumed in standard CFD models.
+The aerodynamic mechanisms driving tip leakage flows have been actively researched for several decades \cite{Storer1991} and can now be modelled with different degrees of fidelity.
+Steady state CFD calculations are traditionally used to model the effect of variations in tip clearance size on the overall performance, defining an exchange rate with the efficiency for a specific compressor design.
+This has been demonstrated in literature for a range of tip clearances and different operating conditions \cite{Sakulkaew2013}, and can be used to drive design changes to target tip leakage loss reductions \cite{Bruni2019}.
+Higher fidelity methods such as LES (Large-Eddy-Simulations) \cite{Han2021} or DNS (Direct-Numerical-Simulation) \cite{Maynard2022} can also be used to address known shortcomings of typical steady state CFD.
+However, their high computational cost limits their practical usage to specific applications.
 As per standard practice, the effect of tip clearance variations is modelled using steady single passage CFD, instead of full-annulus calculations, thus neglecting circumferential geometrical variations in tip clearance.
 This has been investigated on NASA Rotor-67 \cite{Suriyanarayanan2022}, using a combination of single-passage, double-passage and full annulus calculations.
 When considering a range of non-dimensional clearances between 0.376\% span and 0.752\% span, typical of manufacturing variations, it was noted that the results of full annulus, double-passage and single-passage with average tip clearance was matching closely.
 This implies that the effects of non-axisymmetric variations can be neglected when considering manufacturing variations with reasonably tight tolerance ranges.
-Moreover, based on manufacturing experience and historical measurement, no significant circumferential variation is expected during the build process compared to the measured average value.
-However, circumferential non-uniformities could potentially be relevant for in-service degradation applications or for casing distortion, and will be addressed in future work.
+Moreover, manufacturing experience and historical measurement suggest that no significant circumferential variation is expected during the build process.
+However, circumferential non-uniformities could potentially be relevant for in-service degradation or for casing distortion, and will be addressed in future work.